 Gony Paz, interdisciplinary creator, performer, puppeteer, puppet director and teacher, graduated from the Jerusalem School of Visual Theatre and won the Jerusalem Foundation Prize for Excellence.
-She also graduated from the Holon School of the Art of Puppetry and the School of Medical Clowning, and in the past 10 years she has puppeteered and done voiceovers in a wide range of stage productions and television shows for children and adults. both independent & Repertory.
+She also graduated from the Holon School of the Art of Puppetry and the School of Medical Clowning, and in the past 10 years she has puppeteered and done voice overs in a wide range of stage productions and television shows for children and adults.

-Amongst them Little Monsters, Red Bend, Sesame Street, Suddenly a Knock on the Door.
-Her productions of ‘Sweetie You Ain’t Guilty’ premiered at Tmuna Festival in 2016 and the children’s play Night Journey with Michal Ben-Anat, produced by the Train Theatre, premiered at the 2016 Jerusalem International Puppet Theatre Festival.
-Both productions are currently shown regularly on stages across Israel and abroad.
+Her productions of ‘SWEETIE YOU AIN’T GUILTY’ premiered at Tmuna Festival in 2016 and the children’s play NIGHT JOURNEY with Michal Ben-Anat, produced by the Train Theatre, premiered at the 2016 Jerusalem International Puppet Theatre Festival.
+Gony’s recent work WE BLUSH opened in November 2019.

 For years I perfected my ability to be unreadable to the outside observer.
 I thought my secrets were safe with me, but there was a glitch in my brilliant plan: from time to time my unreadable face became pink – I BLUSHED.
 Blushing is like discovering you are buck naked in the middle of a vibrant marketplace, it makes you reveal to the whole world the most private, embarrassing shameful things: